 The apparition of little girl is very active around 5 am (witnessed by local police).

-EVPs of a little girl have been captured by various paranormal investigators.
+EVPs of a little girl have been captured.

 Greyhound Bus Museum, 1201 Greyhound Blvd, Hibbing, MN 55746.
 Phone (218) 263-5814.
 Since this is a museum, visitors are welcome.
 Visit the website for more details.